pfrybar/ons-python-template-simple/README.md

 │   ├── workflows                     # Directory for GitHub Actions workflows.
 │   │   ├── ci.yml                    # Workflow for Continuous Integration, running tests and other checks on commits to `main` and on pull requests.
 │   │   ├── codeql.yml                # CodeQL workflow for automated identification of security vulnerabilities in the codebase.
 (Public Repos Only)
-│   ├── security-scan.yml.example     # Security scan workflow for running Bandit on the project.
-Needs to be renamed to security-scan.yml and moved to the [.github/workflows](.github/workflows) folder
+│   │   ├── security-scan.yml         # Security scan workflow for running Bandit on the project.
 │   ├── dependabot.yml                # Configuration for Dependabot, which automatically checks for outdated dependencies and creates pull requests to update them.
 │   ├── ISSUE_TEMPLATE.md             # Template for issues raised in the repository.
 │   ├── PULL_REQUEST_TEMPLATE.md      # Template for pull requests raised in the repository.